 • Skin rash or hives

-These symptoms may be mild or severe, depending on the level of mold exposure and your individual sensitivity.
-If you experience these symptoms, it’s important to consult a medical professional to rule out mold poisoning and receive proper treatment.
+These symptoms may be mild or severe depending on the level of exposure and your individual sensitivity.
+If you experience these symptoms frequently, it is important to consult a medical professional to rule out mold poisoning and receive proper treatment.

-To prevent mold allergies and potential mold poisoning, it’s essential to keep your living or working environment clean and dry.
-Regularly clean and ventilate areas that are prone to moisture, such as bathrooms and kitchens, and promptly fix any leaks or water damage.
-Additionally, consider using an air purifier with a HEPA filter to reduce the number of airborne mold spores.
+To reduce the risk of mold allergies and potential mold poisoning, it’s important to keep your environment clean and dry.
+Regularly clean and ventilate moisture-prone areas such as bathrooms, kitchens, and basements.
+Promptly repair leaks or water damage and consider using an air purifier with a HEPA filter to reduce airborne mold spores.

 Neurological and Cognitive Symptoms

-Exposure to mold can result in various neurological symptoms that affect cognitive function and overall well-being.
-The severity of these symptoms depends on the type of mold, duration of exposure, and individual susceptibility.
+Exposure to mold can result in neurological symptoms that affect cognitive function and overall well-being.
+The severity of these symptoms often depends on the type of mold, length of exposure, and individual susceptibility.

-One of the most common neurological symptoms associated with mold poisoning is headaches.
-These can range from mild to severe and may be accompanied by dizziness or vertigo.
+One of the most common neurological symptoms linked to mold exposure is headaches.
+These may range from mild discomfort to severe migraines and may be accompanied by dizziness or vertigo.

-Memory problems and difficulty concentrating are also cognitive effects of mold exposure.
-You may experience forgetfulness, difficulty recalling recent events, or trouble focusing on tasks.
-These symptoms can be especially concerning for those who work in jobs that require high levels of mental acuity, such as pilots, drivers, or surgeons.
+Memory problems and difficulty concentrating are also common cognitive effects of mold exposure.
+Individuals may experience forgetfulness, difficulty recalling information, or trouble focusing on everyday tasks.
+These symptoms can be especially concerning for individuals in professions that require high levels of concentration.

-In some cases, mold exposure can also lead to mood changes.
-You may feel anxious, irritable, or depressed without an apparent reason, which can significantly impact your quality of life.
+In some cases, mold exposure can also contribute to mood changes.
+Individuals may experience unexplained anxiety, irritability, or depression that can negatively impact daily life.

 Conclusion